IIT Guwahati

-The Indian Institute of Technology Guwahati (IIT Guwahati) is a public technical university established by the Government of India, located in Amingaon area, North Guwahati Village area, in the state of Assam in India.
+The Indian Institute of Technology Guwahati (IIT Guwahati or IITG) is a public technical university established by the Government of India, located in Amingaon, North Guwahati, in the state of Assam in India.
 It is the sixth Indian Institute of Technology established in India.
 IIT Guwahati is officially recognised as an Institute of National Importance by the government of India.
-IIT Guwahati has been ranked 7th in Engineering and 8th in Overall category in NIRF India Rankings 2021.

 History

-The history of IIT Guwahati traces its roots to the 1985 Assam Accord signed between the All Assam Students Union and the Government of India, which mentions the general improvement in education facilities in Assam and specifically the setting up of an IIT.
+The history of IIT Guwahati traces its roots along with Tezpur University and Assam University to the 1985 Assam Accord signed between the All Assam Students Union and the Government of India, which mentions the general improvement in education facilities in Assam and specifically the setting up of an IIT.

 IIT Guwahati was established in 1994 by an act of parliament and its academic programme commenced in 1995.
 IIT Guwahati admitted its first batch of students into its Bachelor of Technology programme in 1995.
 The selection process was the same as that of the other IITs, i.e., through the Joint Entrance Examination.
-In 1998, the first batch of students were accepted into the Master of Technology program through the GATE.
+In 1998, the first batch of students was accepted into the Master of Technology program through the GATE.